aditi2345/GLOBAL-SALES-DATA-ANALYSIS/README.md

 ## Getting Started

 1. **Requirements**: To view or modify this dashboard, you will need Microsoft Power BI Desktop.
 2. **Data Source**: The dashboard connects to internal sales databases, customer demographic data, and external regional sales data to ensure comprehensive analysis.
-Use file 'global_superstore_2016.xlsx' for data source
+Use file 'Data.xlsx' for data source

 ## Usage